-The 2019 Time Series & Forecasting Symposium is the third annual research meeting of the Time Series and Forecasting Research Group of the University of Sydney Business School.
+The 2022 Time Series & Forecasting Symposium is the fourth annual research event of the Time Series and Forecasting Research Group of the University of Sydney Business School.

 This symposium aims to promote time series analysis and forecasting in business and other areas.
 The main themes of the event are, but not limited to, :

 Dates: Thursday 1 December and Friday 2 December 2022

 Venue: The University of Sydney Business School CBD Campus, Level 17, 133 Castlereagh Street, Sydney, NSW 2000

 Full rate: $250 (incl.
 GST) for academic and industry participants on or before 15 November ($300 after 15 November)